Skip to content

 • Does the answer reflect the user’s intent?

-You can pass every test and still ship a system that produces mediocre results.
+You can pass every test and still ship a system that produces mediocre results, and that’s where evaluation comes in.

 From Ad-Hoc Prompts to Repeatable Evaluation